Manufacturing

 Operate

-• Better models through richer context.
+• Better models through plant context

 Manufacturing workflow example